LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/entities/good/Blue_Mountains_Miner.md

 ## Behavior

-By default, Smiths don't attack unless provoked, but they will fight back against attackers with their hammer.
+By default, Miners don't attack unless provoked, but they will fight back against attackers with their hammer.

 ## Equipment